TheBrightSparkDev/dev-inition/README.md

 - If I was struggling with anything I would simply go to website that I have linked below and read up on how to use the specific code and then I would simply use the code correctly.

-## websites I copy and pasted from:
+## Websites I copy and pasted from:
   - [google fonts](https://fonts.google.com/)
-## all websites used are linked below nothing was copy and pasted just checked:
+## All websites used are linked below nothing was copy and pasted just checked:

   - [Werkzeug security](https://werkzeug.palletsprojects.com/en/2.0.x/utils/)
   - [Jinja cheatsheet](https://jinja.palletsprojects.com/en/3.0.x/templates/#variables)